Skip to content

 licensing

-3 things you need to know about how art licensing works
+Beginner's Guide - 3 Things you need to know about how art licensing works

 When I started my business, I only had a vague idea of what licensing was and how it worked.
 When I would see other artists get licensing deals with big dreamy retail stores, I would think to myself, “How can I do that?”